 Don’t Let Them To Become Uninterested

-Break habits.
+Break bad habits with good HR management.
 Allow diverse people to head the daily meetings.
 Wednesday is frequently considered the ‘slump’ day and so the greatest day to hold relationship activities.

 Recognise Professional Success